About Learning for Real

 About the Founder

 The profundity of the work, the transformation of the kids and a desire to “bring to light” new ideas in education, inspired Mary Ruth to share this way of thinking and learning.
-She was granted a Fulbright Scholarship, sponsored and funded by Teatro Real and Fundación SaludArte in Madrid, to travel to Spain to develop and implement a similar program there.
-She lived there two years training teachers and working side by side with teachers and students in their classrooms.
-The reception of the project was overwhelming.
+In 2006, she was granted a Fulbright Scholarship, sponsored by the Teatro Real in Madrid and a sabbatical from Montgomery County Public Schools in Maryland, to travel to Spain to develop and implement a similar program there.
+She resided there for two years, training teachers and working side by side with teachers and students in their classrooms.
+The reception of the opera project was overwhelming.
 Mary Ruth returns to Madrid every summer to train a new team of educators and artists in the process.
-She currently teaches at Stedwick Elementary School in Montgomery Village, Maryland where she is creating another original opera with her third grade students.
+To date, more than 500 teachers and 14,000 students have participated in the program.
+Mary Ruth currently teaches third grade at Stedwick Elementary School in Montgomery Village, Maryland where she is implementing a classroom curriculum based on the principles of authentic learning.

 Board of Directors

 Mary Ruth McGinn- President, Chief Executive Officer

 Sharon Wentzel- Vice President

 Richard Schiffauer- Treasurer